liflab/beepbeep-3-book/pre-markdown/core/README.md

 ## Function trees

-In the previous example, if we name the three input streams *x*, *y* and *z*, the processor chain we created corresponds informally to the expression (*x*+*y*)×*z*.
+In the previous example, if the three input streams were named *x*, *y* and *z*, the processor chain created corresponds informally to the expression (*x*+*y*)×*z*.
 However, having to write each arithmetical operator as an individual processor can become tedious.
-After all, (*x*+*y*)×*z* is itself a function *f*(*x*,*y*,*z*) of three variables; isn't there a way to create a `Function` object corresponding to this expression, and to give *that* to a single `ApplyFunction` processor?
+After all, (*x*+*y*)×*z* is itself a function *f*(*x*,*y*,*z*) of three variables; isn't there a way to create a `Function` object corresponding to this expression, and to give this expression to a single `ApplyFunction` processor?

 Fortunately, the answer is yes.
 It is possible to create complex functions by composing simpler ones, through the use of a special `Function` object called the {@link jdc:ca.uqac.lif.cep.functions.FunctionTree FunctionTree}.
-As its name implies, a <!--\index{FunctionTree@\texttt{FunctionTree}} \texttt{FunctionTree}-->`FunctionTree`<!--/i--> is exactly that: a tree structure whose nodes can either be:
+As its name implies, a <!--\index{FunctionTree@\texttt{FunctionTree}} \texttt{FunctionTree}-->`FunctionTree`<!--/i--> is effectively a tree structure whose nodes can either be:

-- a `Function` object;
+- a `Function` object,
-- another `FunctionTree`;
+- another `FunctionTree`; or
-- or a special type of variable, called a `StreamVariable`.
+- a special type of variable, called a `StreamVariable`.

 By nesting function trees within each other, it is possible to create complex expressions from simpler functions.
 As an example, let us revisit the previous program, and simplify the chain of `ApplyFunction` processors:

 {@snipm functions/FunctionTreeUsage.java}{/}

 After creating the three sources, we instantiate a new `FunctionTree` object.
 The first argument is the function at the root of the tree; in an expression using parentheses, this corresponds to the operator that is to be evaluated *last* (here, the multiplication).
 The number of arguments that follow is variable: it corresponds to the expressions that are the arguments of the operator.
-In our example, the left-hand side of the multiplication is itself a `FunctionTree`.
+In the example provided, the left-hand side of the multiplication is itself a `FunctionTree`.
 The operator of this inner tree is the addition, followed by its two arguments.
 Since we want to add the events coming from the first and second streams, these arguments are two <!--\index{PullableException@\texttt{PullableException}} \texttt{PullableException}-->`PullableException`<!--/i--> objects.
 By convention, `StreamVariable.X` corresponds to input stream number 0, while `StreamVariable.Y` corresponds to input stream number 1.
 Finally, the right-hand side of the multiplication is `StreamVariable.Z`, which by convention corresponds to input stream number 2.

 This single-line instruction effectively created a new `Function` object with three arguments, which is then given to an `ApplyFunction` processor like any other function.
-Processor `exp` has an input arity of 3; we can connect all three sources directly into it: `source1` into input stream 0, `source2` into input stream 1, and `source3` into input stream 2.
+Processor `exp` has an input arity of 3; all three sources can directly be connected into it: `source1` into input stream 0, `source2` into input stream 1, and `source3` into input stream 2.
 Graphically, this can be illustrated as follows:

 {@img doc-files/functions/FunctionTreeUsage.png}{Chaining function processors.}{.6}

 As one can see, the single `ApplyFunction` processor is attached to a tree of functions, which corresponds to the object built by line 4.
-By convention, stream variables are represented by diamonds, with either the name of a stream variable (*x*, *y* or *z*), or equivalently with a number designating the input stream.
+By convention, stream variables are represented by diamond shapes, with either the name of a stream variable (*x*, *y* or *z*), or equivalently with a number designating the input stream.
 Again, the colour of the nodes depicts the type of objects being manipulated.
-For the sake of clarity, in the remainder of the book, we will sometimes forego the representation of a function as a tree, and use an inline notation such as (*x*+*y*)×*z* to simplify the drawing.
+In the rest of the book and for the sake of clarity, the representation of a function as a tree will sometimes be forsaken; an inline notation such as (*x*+*y*)×*z* will be used to simplify the drawing.

-Pulling events from `exp` will result in the same result as before:
+Pulling events from `exp` will result in a similar pattern as before:

     The event is: 5.0
     The event is: 8.0